More prosecutors resign in wake of NYC Mayor Eric Adams' case being dismissed

 "There is no greater privilege than to work for an institution whose mandate is to do the right thing, the right way, for the right reasons," the prosecutors wrote.
 "We will not abandon this principle to keep our jobs.
 We resign."

-The letter came the same day that Jay Clayton, former chairman of the U.S. Securities and Exchange Commission, was sworn in as the New York office's new top prosecutor.
+The letter came the same day that Jay Clayton, former chairman of the U.S. Securities and Exchange Commission, was sworn in as the New York office's new interim top prosecutor.
+Clayton said in a statement he "would like to thank President Trump and Attorney General Bondi for this remarkable opportunity."
+Mr. Trump also nominated Clayton to lead the office on a permanent basis, but he has not yet been confirmed by the Senate.

 Adams was indicted last year, accused of taking illegal campaign contributions and travel perks from a Turkish official and others seeking to buy influence when he previously served as Brooklyn borough president.

-In February, after President Donald Trump took office, the Justice Department ordered then-acting U.S. attorney for the Southern District, Danielle Sassoon, to drop the charges against Adams — not due to the merits of the case, but rather so the mayor could assist in the Trump administration 's immigration agenda.
+In February, after Mr. Trump took office, the Justice Department ordered then-acting U.S. attorney for the Southern District of New York, Danielle Sassoon, to drop the charges against Adams — not due to the merits of the case, but rather so the mayor could assist in the Trump administration's immigration agenda.

 Emil Bove, then the acting deputy attorney general, suggested that Adams was being prosecuted because he had criticized former President Joe Biden's immigration policies.